liapia99/TargetArm-Capstone/README.md

 # TargetArm-Capstone

 ## Getting Started
-We followed [this tutorial] (https://automaticaddison.com/how-to-write-a-c-c-program-for-nvidia-jetson-nano/) in order to set up the Jetson Nano to be able to code using C.
+We followed this tutorial in order to set up the Jetson Nano to be able to code using C : https://automaticaddison.com/how-to-write-a-c-c-program-for-nvidia-jetson-nano/

 Here are the steps for easy access:

 Creating and moving files into a folder:

 ```mkdir folder_name ```

 ```cd folder_name```

 Creating a new C programming file: